 These documents provide details about how to raise a concern if you're worried someone is a victim of abuse.

-- Nottingham and Nottinghamshire Safeguarding Vulnerable Adults procedure for raising a concern and referring
+- Nottingham and Nottinghamshire Safeguarding Vulnerable Adults procedure for raising a concern and referring [PDF]

 - Nottingham and Nottinghamshire Multi-Agency Safeguarding Vulnerable Adults Guidance

 - Nottinghamshire Safeguarding Adults at Risk Referral pathways [PDF]